 There are three prime players: Owner, Designer and Constructor (manager-general contractor)

 Are the Designer and Constructor contracts combined?
 Is the Construction Cost of Work a selection criteria?

-CM/GC (QBS)
+Is the Total Construction Cost the sole selection criteria?
+NO NO NO CM/GC (QBS)

 Two Separate Contracts for Design & Construction)

-Owner

 Design Professional